DiegoOrtego/vixml/README.md

 ```bash
 ./run_vixml_qwen25_3B_amzTitles131K.sh <gpu_id> LF-AmazonTitles-131K
 ```

-This run will train the model, storing the model at the end and evaluating during training the model performance at certain epochs.
+This run will train the model and store the embeddings for each of the splits and the model at the end.
+During training the model is evaluated at certain epochs.

 ## Cite as